lupyuen/lupyuen.github.io/src/tcc.md

 // And many more functions...
 ```

-Some of these functions are troubling for WebAssembly...
+Some of these functions are especially troubling for WebAssembly...

 # File Input and Output